‘Avoid broken bones at home’

 Chances are, as you struggle to pull those trousers over your somewhat oversized waist or thighs, your joints move slowly.
 Your body is older than you care to admit and two things remind you of old age.

-The mirror is one, and secondly, that unenviable inability to retain a sense of pliability with any bending manoeuvre involving key postural joints.
+The mirror reminds you on a regular basis but secondly, a false sense that you remain as pliable as in your youth.
 You still think you are 30 and then you are reminded, while your brain might treat you to an avatar of youth, that you are downright disabled.
-Disabled is a relative term of course but it dovetails with the term mobility or inability to move.
+Disabled is a relative term of course but it dovetails with your inability to move.

 The nail on your toe is now burning away in your upper consciousness.
 Unknown to you the nail has been ripped upwards so the plate and soft tissue are separated.
 Blood starts to leave a discrete trail.